WHAT WILL TRAUMA COUNSELLING LOOK LIKE

 This is the stage where we get into the nitty gritty of trauma work, but I will safely work with you to:

-Use EMDR therapy to transform traumatic memories into non-traumatic ones.
+Use EMDR therapy, Ego State Therapy, and Inner Child Work to transform traumatic memories into non-traumatic ones.

 Build upon positive beliefs of self which spontaneously occur in the healing process and which emerge during this stage.